michaeldfallen/coding-tests/Noughts_and_crosses.md

 #Noughts and Crosses Game Service
 This coding test is to build a simple Noughts and Crosses (Tic-Tac-Toe) game.
 The features of the service are documented as [User Stories].
 There are some [technical requirements] that we require you adhere to.
 Finally we have some [expectations] that describes what we expect from you.

 ## Game Rules
 - The game is played on a 3x3 grid.
 - Players alternate to place their mark on an unoccupied space on the grid.
 - The objective is to get three of their marks in a row.
 - The first player uses X the second player uses O.
 - Play continues until a player gets three of their marks in a row (horizontally or diagonally) or there are no free spaces left on the grid.

 ## User Stories

 *As a* Player
-I *need* to be able to start a game so *that* I can play noughts and crosses with a friend
+I *need* to be able to start a game
+so *that* I can play noughts and crosses with a friend

 *As a* Player
-I *need* to be able place my mark (O or X ) on a gameboard that my friend or I have started. so *that*  I can participate in a game of noughts and crosses with a friend
+I *need* to be able place my mark (O or X ) on a gameboard that my friend or I have started
+so *that*  I can participate in a game of noughts and crosses with a friend

 *As a* Player
-I *need* to be able to determine the outcome of the game so *that* I know if I have won , lost, or drawn.
+I *need* to be able to determine the outcome of the game
+so *that* I know if I have won , lost, or drawn.

 *As the* provider of the Game service
-I *need* to ensure that the rules of noughts and crosses are enforced so *that*  games of noughts and crossed can be played
+I *need* to ensure that the rules of noughts and crosses are enforced
+so *that*  games of noughts and crossed can be played

 *As the* provider of the Game service
-I *need* to support multiple conncurrent games so *that* many people can play at the same time
+I *need* to support multiple conncurrent games
+so *that* many people can play at the same time

 ## Technical Requirements